ShivashishY/shiva/content/pages/work-with-me.md

 A content management system (CMS) is an application that is used to manage web content, allowing multiple contributors to create, edit and publish content.

-### The Traditional CMS with Wordpress
+### The Traditional CMS with WordPress

 Content in a Traditional CMS is typically stored in a database and displayed in a presentation layer based on a set of templates.
 This monolithic system shares the same backend and frontend language.

-### The Headless CMS with Wordpress
+### The Headless CMS with WordPress

 A Headless CMS is a back-end only content management system, that makes content accessible via a RESTful or GraphQL API for display on any device.
-This is decoupled system.
+This is a decoupled system.

 -   **Git**

 Git is a modern distributed Version Control System for source code.
-I use Git everyday and all my projects are tracked with a Git version.
+I use Git every day and all my projects are tracked with a Git version.
 I host my projects on private GitHub repositories and track related issues on the GitHub issue tracker.

 -   **Postman**